 On the other hand, two of the Original Nespresso models, the Creatista and the Lattissima, offer built-in milk frothers.
 However, these are significantly more expensive.

 The smaller and more affordable Original Nespresso models are only for espresso, but you can also bundle them with an Aeroccino.

 Winner: The Nespresso VertuoLine wins this round because each coffee machine can make both espresso and coffee.
 While the Originals offer built-in milk frothing, the availability of the Aeroccino renders that less important.

-The Nespresso OriginalLine has a far bigger selection of capsules.
+The OriginalLine has a far bigger selection of Nespresso coffee capsules.
 Because the patent on these cup-shaped capsules has expired, they’re now available from a wide variety of third-party sellers.
-If you already have a favorite coffee, you might even find it in capsule form.
+If you already have a favourite coffee, you might even find it in capsule form.
 It’s also easier to find variety packs of Original capsules, perfect for large households or offices.

 Many reviewers believe the Original capsules come closer to an authentic espresso taste and mouthfeel.

 The only downside to the Original capsules is that they come in a single size, so a bigger drink like a lungo will necessarily be more dilute.

 The dome-shaped VertuoLine capsules are only available from Nespresso because they require a barcode to be recognized by the Vertuo machine.
 This means the variety is limited, and you might have a harder time finding what you want.